benc-uk/vuego-demoapp/README.md

 - `IPSTACK_API_KEY` - Enable the weather feature with a IPStack API key
 - `PORT` - Port to listen on (default: `4000`)
 - `CONTENT_DIR` - Directory to serve static content from (default: `.`)
+- `AUTH_CLIENT_ID` - Set to a Azure AD registered app if you wish to enable the optional user login feature

 # GitHub Actions CI/CD